-A CR 1100 suspicious vehicle complaint on resulted in discovery of methamphetamine and two arrests early Saturday morning, according to arrest reports.
+January 16, 2021 – A CR 1100 suspicious vehicle complaint resulted in the discovery of methamphetamine and two arrests early Saturday morning.

 Hopkins County Sheriff’s Office Sgt.
 Scott Davis and Deputy Aaron Chaney responded just before 1:30 a.m.
 Jan.
 16, 2021, to a report of a suspicious vehicle in the area of County Road 1100 and County Road 1109.
 They located a Chevrolet Captiva parked partially in the road with its parking lights on on CR 1100 at CR 1109.